Dragonflies on Amager

 Localities

 Amager is the island lying as an appendice southeast of the Danish capital Copenhagen (København), in the eastern part of Denmark.
-With 16 x 10 km it politically houses three different municipalities: The northern part belongs to Copenhagen Municipality, the middle part to Tårnby, and the southern part to Dragør Municipality.
+With 16 x 10 km it politically houses three different municipalities: The northern part belongs to København municipality, the middle part to Tårnby municipality, and the southern part to Dragør municipality.

 Amager is a flat island with the highest point being 8 meters above sea level [St. Magleby].
 The soil is fertile and rich and in historic time it used to provide meat and vegetables for the nearby capital.
 During World War Two a land-claiming project was initiated to let the shallow waters and smaller sandy islands west of Amager become a permanent part of the island.
 This is the area known as Kalvebod Fælled.
 For many years it was under military control, but in the 80'ies it was opened to the public and is now presenting the larger part of what is recently being known as Naturpark Amager.
 The only real forest on the island, Kongelunden, was established during the first half of the 19th century, and a hundred years later Copenhagen airport was created now occupying a large part of the island and Tårnby Municipality.